feixukeji/PhyX/README.md

 PhyX is a web-based laboratory data processing tool for university physics experiments.
 It provides experiment-specific workflows for uploading CSV or Excel data, running calculations, generating plots, and exporting reports.
 The application also includes experiment guides, sample data, uncertainty reference tables, and an in-browser PDF viewer to support physics lab preparation and reporting.

+This project is part of Woke 365, a Gold Award winner at USTC's Yuqing Cup Campus Software Design Competition.

 ## Tech Stack

 - **Backend:** Python and Flask